 Did you know that using a sharp knife can stop them from making you cry though?
 Next time use a really sharp knife and you will see a massive difference.

-At Easy Meals for Busy Mums my readers often comment that when they see onions in a recipe they tend to leave them out.
+My readers often comment that when they see onions in a recipe they tend to leave them out.
 If you have little ones or fussy eaters why not try and hide the onions in the dish instead?
 Allowing you to enjoy all the flavour and none of the fuss!

 How do you hide the onions?